rodolfoinfantini/chess/README.md

 - You can run it without Docker using node 16 (It **MUST** be 16) providing the environment variables in the `.env` file.
 But it is easier to run with the Dockerfile and docker compose:

+1. Install Docker and Docker Compose.

-1. Build the docker image:
+2. Build the docker image:

 ```
 docker build . -t chess
 ```

-2. Create a `docker-compose.yml` file (define the correct environment variables):
-* You can tweak this file to use a MySql container too, this example will use an external MySql server.
+3. Change the `docker-compose.yml` file:
+* Lines 23 and 24 to use a valid outlook email and password.

 ```
-version: '3'

-services:
-    chess:
-        image: chess
-        network_mode: 'host'
-        environment:
-            PORT: 3000
-            MYSQL_HOST: host #choose a valid MySql server
-            MYSQL_USER: user
-            MYSQL_PASSWORD: password
-            MYSQL_DB: database
-            DEBUG: false #print the stockfish debug logs
 EMAIL_USER: user@outlook.com #it must be an outlook email
 EMAIL_PASS: password #the outlook email password
 ```

-3. Run the container:
+4. Run the container:
     1. Keep attached:
     ```
     docker compose up